ropensci/concstats/README.md

 ### `concstats_concstats`

-In general, `concstats` takes numeric vectors as input, that is, relative market shares in decimal format. `concstats_constats` has one main function which calculates a set of pre-selected measures in a one-step procedure.
+In general, all functions of the `concstats` package take numeric vectors as input, that is, ideally relative market shares in decimal format.
+However, the user can also use integers which are then converted to decimal form. `concstats_constats` has one main function which calculates a set of pre-selected measures in a one-step procedure.

 ### `concstats_mstruct`

 is a wrapper to calculate different structural measures.
 Within this group are measures like the number of firms, numbers equivalent, cumulative Top 3 and Top 5 market share.
 The measures might be calculated as a group or individually.
+The `concstats_top_df` functions also take a data frame as input, since the ranking of firms might be of interest.

 ### `concstats_comp`